Cracking the Facebook Code (Or at Least Trying)

 How fresh the post is – newer content usually gets placed higher.

-How other people react – if a lot of people comment or share quickly, Facebook assumes it must be worth showing to more people.
+If a lot of people comment or share quickly, Facebook assumes it must be worth showing to more people.

 Leonardo Da Vinci